Home / Online DrPH in Leadership, Advocacy, and Equity

 Electives (6 semester hours)

-Elective hours may be chosen from any online 7000 or 8000 level course across SPHL or in other schools with pre-approval from the faculty advisor.
+Elective hours may be chosen from any 6000-level course and up across SPHL or in other schools with pre-approval from the faculty advisor.

 Program Director: W. Susan Cheng, PhD, MPH